 Most ERM practices have been around for decades, and the best practices have been designed, tested and reviewed over time.
 While it is a living process that is flexible enough to adapt to risk scale, diversity and changes in organizational risk profile, program validation, scope, scale, and performance adaptation is constant.
 In a well-run risk management program, many processes are automated, which allows risk leaders to focus on strategy rather than day to day operations.
 Reapplying or extending existing standard procedures, automation, assessments, scoring methodologies, data collection and reporting – with some evolution and adaptation – to newer risk management categories like ESG makes good business sense.
 Pursuing ESG as a risk category and integrating it into existing ERM frameworks should help expedite program accountability and ensure reporting consistency.

-Over the last few years several ESG reporting standards such as TCFD, CSRD have emerged, reaching a definitive and defensible market position.
-These standards define how ESG-related data is to be collected, reporting formats and requirements, as well as other criteria pertaining to what, when, where and who collects ESG data.
+The ESG reporting standards landscape has consolidated significantly.
+The Task Force on Climate-related Financial Disclosures (TCFD) disbanded in 2023, with its recommendations absorbed into IFRS S2, the international climate disclosure standard published by the ISSB.
+The EU's CSRD, which applies the European Sustainability Reporting Standards (ESRS), took effect for Wave 1 companies from the financial year 2024.
+These standards define how ESG-related data is to be collected, reporting formats and requirements, as well as other criteria pertaining to what, when, where, and who collects ESG data.
 These reporting outcomes can be easily incorporated into existing ERM frameworks and may enhance data and reporting across additional risk categories.
 In fact, ESG and Third-Party Risk Management (TPRM) are central to and can be further integrated into resiliency strategies within ERM.
 Their inclusion will be invaluable for accelerating recovery from environmental and social risk events.
 Integrating ESG into ERM frameworks can also add to commonly accepted structures and expand the scale, scope and depth of understanding risks.
 It would be a mutually beneficial move where each discipline would benefit from the data and values of the other to deliver holistic legitimacy.

-There is a growing expectation that within the next five to ten years, ESG will be housed within and enhance ERM programs.
-For now, ESG deserves focused attention from the market to refine its reporting and frameworks as it matures.
+The prospect of ESG being housed within ERM programs is no longer a future prediction.
+For many organizations, meaningful integration has already begun.
+Regulatory frameworks, including CSRD and IFRS S2 have accelerated this shift by requiring ESG risks to be assessed and disclosed through the same governance structures applied to financial and operational risks.
+The "crossing the chasm" moment this blog anticipated is now actively underway.
 While there will clearly be distinct risks, reporting structures, frameworks, and stakeholders for ESG information, it will increasingly be viewed as one of several important risk categories under the ERM umbrella.
 In a sense, it must ‘cross the chasm’ to a degree of standardization, consistency, commonality, to capture the market buy-in it doesn’t yet have.
 Once this is achieved, organizations will more easily integrate ESG risk assessments, reporting, and definition into enterprise risks.

 Want to learn how to integrate ESG risks into Enterprise Risk Management (ERM) processes.